calebephrem/quantum/README.md

 Quantum is MIT-based with extra restrictions:

 - No selling
-- No removing the license or claiming authorship
+- No removing the license

 See the full [LICENSE](./LICENSE) for details.